 Developing a financial projection

-If your organization is at risk of going out of business it is important to develop a 6-12 month financial projection to determine if you can continue operating.
-Do this quickly; don't take the time to sweat the details.
+If your organization is at risk of going out of business, develop a 6-12 month financial projection to determine if you can continue operating.
+Do this quickly.
+Don't sweat the details.
 Focus on major cost areas like personnel and office rent and your most consistent revenue sources.
 We have created the 501 Commons Cash Position & Cash Flow Workbook which will help you with the calculations.
 Here are the steps:

 1.Determine your current cash position.
 What cash or liquid assets do you have available?